 I’ve always been a slow learner when it comes to languages.
 When I was in Form 5- I took the 1119 English and you know what I scored?
 C6- I just barely passed.
 Previously, the teachers and me all believed that I was stupid and an underperformer in school.

-Recently, it’s been the news that the level of English mastery in the new generation of graduates are appalling- both spoken and writen.
+It has been in the news on and off that the level of English mastery in the new generation of graduates are appalling- both spoken and written.

 How to improve one’s ability to master a language- especially spoken if it is not your mother tongue?